Matt Marksberry: Early life

-Marksberry was born in Cincinnati, Ohio on August 25, 1990 to father Bob and mother Sandra.
+Marksberry was born in Cincinnati, Ohio, on August 25, 1990, to father Bob and mother Sandra.
 He attended Glen Este High School.

 Career

 Atlanta Braves

 Marksberry played college baseball at Campbell University.
-He was drafted by the Atlanta Braves in the 15th round of the 2013 Major League Baseball Draft.
+He was drafted by the Atlanta Braves in the 15th round of the 2013 Major League Baseball draft.

 He started the 2015 season with the Single-A Carolina Mudcats and was later promoted to the Triple-A Gwinnett Braves, without having played at the Double-A level.
-After eleven games with Gwinnett, Marksberry was called up to the majors for the first time on July 30, 2015 and made his MLB debut the next day, pitching 1 1/3 innings.
+After eleven games with Gwinnett, Marksberry was called up to the majors for the first time on July 30, 2015, and made his MLB debut the next day, pitching 1 1/3 innings.

 Marksberry was invited to spring training in 2016, but did not make Opening Day roster.
 He was sent to the Double-A Mississippi Braves to start the season, and recalled on April 23.
 He made an appearance against the New York Mets, then was optioned to Gwinnett after the game.
 Marksberry was next recalled on June 25, and spent four days in the major leagues.
 On July 28, Marksberry was recalled for the third time during the 2016 season.
 He was placed on the 15-day disabled list on July 31, and moved to the 60-day disabled list in September, ending his season.
 Marksberry was released in March 2017.

-Somerset Patriots
+Québec Capitales

 On August 2, 2017, Marksberry signed with the Somerset Patriots of the Atlantic League.
-He was released on August 6, 2017.
+He was released on August 6, without appearing in a game.

-Québec Capitales

 On August 17, 2017, Marksberry signed with the Québec Capitales of the Can-Am League.

-Melbourne Aces

-In early 2018, Marksberry was playing for the Melbourne Aces in the Australian Baseball League.
+In six appearances for Québec, Marksberry logged a 1-1 record and 4.15 ERA with eight strikeouts across 4 1/3 innings pitched.

 Lancaster Barnstormers

-On February 7, 2018, Marksberry was traded from the Québec Capitales to the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+On February 7, 2018, Marksberry was traded from to the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 45 appearances for Lancaster, he posted a 2-2 record and 1.82 ERA with 47 strikeouts across 39 2/3 innings of relief.
+Marksberry became a free agent following the season.

-Arizona Diamondbacks

-On January 4, 2019, Marksberry signed a minor league deal with the Arizona Diamondbacks that included an invitation to spring training.
-He was released on March 14, 2019.
+On January 4, 2019, Marksberry signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
+He was released prior to the start of the season on March 14.

-Lancaster Barnstormers (second stint)

-On March 20, 2019, Marksberry signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent following the 2019 season.
+On March 20, 2019, Marksberry re-signed with the Lancaster.
+In 54 appearances for the Barnstormers, he registered a 4-4 record and 5.69 ERA with 64 strikeouts and one save across 55 1/3 innings pitched.
+Marksberry became a free agent following the season.